michaelnisi/troubled/data/posts/2014/stserver.md

   "path": "2014/04"
 }

-OSX comes with `apachectl`, the Apache HTTP Server Control Interface, which lets you configure the preinstalled [Apache HTTP server](http://httpd.apache.org/) on your Mac.
+[OS X](https://www.apple.com/osx/) comes with `apachectl`, the Apache HTTP Server Control Interface, which lets you configure the preinstalled [Apache HTTP server](http://httpd.apache.org/) on your Mac.

 To serve a particular directory on your system, you have to specify it in the Apache HTTP server configuration file located at: